ntoff/Octoprint-CyborgTheme/.github/ISSUE_TEMPLATE.md

 _"Can you add an override for plugin X"_

 I could, but I probably won't.
 I have to draw the line somewhere.
 I don't want this to end up as a hack job with overrides overriding overrides, and be forever chasing down issues with every new plugin that decides to override one of the standard css elements for no good reason.
+That doesn't mean _you_ can't, got something you want overridden?
+Chuck  it in overrides-_plugin-name_.css, add it to the list of loaded assets in `__init.py__` and make a pull request!
+Just make sure your additions don't interfere with any existing ones.

 ##### Bug reports: